 When viewing downloaded videos on BBC iPlayer and streamed videos from Demand 5 the video regularly freezes for a second: the audio continues.
 Both graphics drivers (NVidia GeForce GT650M and Intel HD Graphics 4000) were updated by Windows Update after the 8.1 upgrade.
 I have downgraded both but it’s not made any effect.
 Has anyone else seen this?

-The latest Windows 8.1, Windows 10 graphical drivers are not yet in final form
+Install the latest Windows 8.1, Windows 10 graphical drivers

 The user mentions that he has installed the latest Nvidia drivers for Windows 10, Windows 8.1 and the issue still seems to be there.
 What he might be overlooking is the fact that the drivers are still in the “AS IS” form.
 This means that the drivers are also not in the final form, so bugs and glitches are to be expected.